osmcode/osmium-tool/man/osmium-getid.md

     the **-r** option.

 -i, --id-file[=FILE]
 :   Read IDs from text file instead of from the command line.
-Use without a
+Use the special
-    filename or the special name "-" to read from *stdin*.
+    name "-" to read from *stdin*.
 Each line of the file must start with an ID in the format described above.
 Lines can optionally contain a space character or a hash sign ('#') after the ID.
 This character and all following characters are ignored.
 (This allows files in OPL format to be read.)
 Empty lines are also ignored.

 -I, --id-osm-file=OSMFILE
 :   Like **-i** but get the IDs from an OSM file.